Joshfairhead/Obsidian/Omnicient/Regen Foundation/Regen Governance Circle Index.md

 ## How
 - If governance is a meta-function of an organisation that determines processess and frameworks, we need to examine the meta-process by which selection itself is made.
-- For this a scientific process is required.
-Let us not stop at the r
+- For this a scientific method is needed, and at this level of abstraction